 A sea change is a significant and/or systemic transformation.
-The term is frequently used in business and IT (information technology) contexts as an alternative to the less current buzzword, paradigm shift.
+The term is frequently used in as a synonym for paradigm shift in business and as synonym for IT transformation in information technology (IT).

 Here are a few examples of how the term has been used:

 - According to some speculation, Google Wave (the predecessor to Google +) was expected to enable a sea change in business collaboration.

 - The trend towards distributed computing was described as a sea change.
 (John Gage of Sun famously described the transformation from isolated desktop computers: "the network is the computer.")

 - Open APIs (application-program interfaces) have been described as fostering a sea change in application development and interactivity.